Fraternity Terminology

 Immortal Six: This refers to the six founding members of Phi Gamma Delta, John Templeton McCarty, Ellis Bailey Gregg, James Elliot Jr., Samuel Beatty Wilson, Daniel Webster Crofts, and Naaman Fletcher.
 The nickname is a bit as a misnomer seeing as many of the men did not live very long after founding the Fraternity but their memory lives on through every brother today.

-Pledge: A man going through the process of pledging.
+New Member: A man going through the process of the new member education program.

-Pledge Educator: This man is the brother elected by the chapter to teach and instill the history and values of Phi Gamma Delta to the pledge class.
+New Member Educator: This man is the brother elected by the chapter to teach and instill the history and values of Phi Gamma Delta to the new class.

 Purple Legionnaire: An appointed graduate brother who oversees the Chapter.
 Our purple legionnaire is David Willens, a Ph.D candidate here at WPI.